bcgov/nrts-prc-admin/README.md

 ## Run Linters + Formatters

-_Note: In the worst case scenario, where linting/formatting has been neglected, then these `lint-fix` commands have the potential to create 100's of file changes.
+_Note: In the worst case scenario, where linting/formatting has been neglected, then these `lint-fix` commands have the potential to create hundreds or thousands of file changes.
 In this case, it is recommended to only run these commands as part of a separate commit._

 _Note: Not all linting/formatting errors can be automatically fixed, and will require human intervention._